The transport and logistics industry is undergoing a significant transformation.

 These changes are exciting, but make it difficult to assess short- and long-term goals and investments.
 There is one area in which there is a clear and beneficial outcome, however.
 Based on in-depth reports that carefully analyze change within the industry, digitization and software-driven process changes are revitalizing the sector in remarkable ways.
 54% of companies surveyed in the PwC Global Digital IQ Survey 2017 said that they expected digitalization to increase their revenues.
 And this isn’t the only benefit to automation: businesses can also utilize technology to simplify processes, remodel customer engagement and interaction, and redesign services and products.

-The biggest challenges in the industry today are:
+The biggest challenges in the transport and logistics industry today are:

 - Supply chain management